Terrorism in Australia: Queanbeyan stabbing (2017)

-Brighton siege (June 2017)
+Brighton siege (2017)

 On 5 June 2017, 29-year-old Somali-born Islamist Yacqub Khayre shot dead receptionist Kai Hao in the foyer at a serviced apartment complex in the suburb of Brighton in Melbourne.
 He then took a female escort hostage in an apartment.
 He contacted both the police and the media.
 Police responded and Khayre died in a shoot-out with three police officers wounded.
 Khayre had referred to ISIS and al-Qaeda in a phone call to the media.
 In 2010 he had been acquitted of the earlier Holsworthy Barracks terror plot.

-Mill Park stabbing (February 2018)
+Mill Park stabbing (2018)

-Momena Shoma, a Bangladeshi Islamist, stabbed a 56-year-old man in the neck while he was asleep at his Callistemon Rise home in Mill Park.
-She has been charged with engaging in a terrorist act and it's alleged she was inspired by terror group Islamic State.
+Momena Shoma, a Bangladeshi Islamist, stabbed a 56-year-old man in the neck while he was asleep at his Callistemon Rise home in Mill Park, Victoria.
+She was charged with engaging in a terrorist act and it was alleged she was inspired by terror group Islamic State.
+She pled guilty to "engaging in a terrorist act for the advancing of a political, religious or ideological cause" and in June 2019 was sentenced to 42 years jail, with a non-parole period of 31 years, 6 months.

+In December 2021 Shoma was sentenced to serve an additional 6 years after attacking another inmate with garden shears and pleading guilty to two more terrorism offences for that attack.

-2018 Melbourne stabbing attack
+Melbourne stabbing attack (2018)

 On 9 November 2018, an attack took place in Melbourne, when Hassan Khalif Shire Ali set fire to a Holden Rodeo utility on Bourke Street in the city's Central Business District.
 He then stabbed three pedestrians, killing one and wounding the other two.
 During the attack, the Holden "exploded" from the fire.
 Hassan Khalif was shot in the chest by a Victoria Police officer and died in hospital.

 Hassan Khalif's younger brother, Ali Khalif Shire Ali, was arrested in November 2017 for planning to commit a mass shooting at Melbourne's New Year's Eve celebration.
-In May 2020 Ali Khalif was sentenced to ten years jail, with a seven and a half year non-parole period.
+In May 2020 Ali Khalif was sentenced to ten years' jail, with a seven-and-a-half-year non-parole period.

-2020 Brisbane stabbing attack
+Brisbane stabbing attack (2020)

 On 19 December 2020, a knifeman killed two elderly people after storming their home and then tried to attack police officers on a highway in Brisbane.
-The attacker, who was shot dead by police, had been identified as a 22-year old-man who had a long history of mental health issues and escaped a GPS tracking bracelet the previous night.
-He was previously arrested in early 2019 attempting to travel on a one-way ticket to Somalia and arrested “on suspicion of an attempted foreign incursion”.
-Allegations against him were dropped by the AFP “due to a lack of evidence”.
+The attacker, who was shot dead by police, had been identified as a 22-year-old-man who had a long history of mental health issues and escaped a GPS-tracking bracelet the previous night.
+He was previously arrested in early 2019 attempting to travel on a one-way ticket to Somalia and arrested "on suspicion of an attempted foreign incursion".
+Allegations against him were dropped by the AFP "due to a lack of evidence".
 The AFP spoke after the incident and said that there was no terror threat posed by the man.